-n those days when lawlessness and high handedness were prevalent in the country—when the sword was the only arbiter in settling mutual disputes, he was able to preach the word of God and bring the people to the right path, without creating any disturbance among those whom he addressed his lectures.
+n those days when lawlessness and high-handedness were prevalent in the country—when the sword was the only arbiter in settling mutual disputes, Guru Nanak preached the word of God and bring the people to the right path, without creating any disturbance among those whom he addressed his lectures.

 It is because in those times of disorder and irreligion he could travel among the bigotted Arabs and savage Afghans, where the “ system of Koran in one hand and sword in the other ” was in great vogue preaching his mission from place to place without offending, in the least, anyone.